 - Place baby on his/her back for every sleep.
-Side sleeping is not a safe alternative to back sleeping and is not advised. - Bedsharing during sleep is hazardous and is not recommended.
-A separate but proximate sleeping environment is recommended, such as a separate crib in the parents' bedroom. - Use a firm, tight-fitting mattress in a crib that meets current safety standards. - Remove all fluffy and loose bedding from the sleep area; use a bottom sheet and no blanket.
-Consider a sleeper/sac rather than a blanket. - Avoid commercial devices marketed to reduce the risk of SIDS (wedges, positioners, etc.) - Avoid overheating and over bundling the infant. - Offer a pacifier during nap and bedtime during the first year of life.
+Side sleeping is not a safe alternative to back sleeping and is not advised. - Bedsharing during sleep is hazardous and is not recommended. recommended, such as a separate crib in the parents' bedroom. - Use a firm, tight-fitting mattress in a crib that meets current safety standards. - Remove all fluffy and loose bedding from the sleep area; use a bottom sheet and no blanket.
+Consider a sleeper/sac rather than a blanket. - Avoid commercial devices marketed to reduce the risk of SIDS - Avoid overheating and over bundling the infant. - Offer a pacifier during nap and bedtime during the first year